OTWL/INF-164-Group-Project/README.md

-# 🎧 INF 164 Group Project — Spotify Clone (but make it WinForms)
+# 🎧 INF 164 Group Project — Spotify on a Budget

 > Building the world's most *limited* music streaming platform, one merge conflict at a time.